jluk/ACC-Documentation/How-to/acc-persisting-storage.md

 ---

 # Persisting storage (preview)
-The Cloud Console allows users to attach their own fileshare held in Azure Storage to maintain file persistence across console sessions.
+By running `createclouddrive` Cloud Console allows users to mount their own fileshare held in Azure Storage to maintain file persistence across console sessions.

+This is a one-time action as the file share will be mounted on every subsequent Cloud Console session.
 It is highly recommended to mount a file share to enable use cases such as
 * Remember default subscription settings for Azure CLI across Cloud Console sessions
 * Upload/download local files to/from the Cloud Console via `clouddrive`
 * Persist ssh keys stored in $Home/user/.ssh across sessions (captured in mounted file share's .img)